BROOKE SNOW THE PODCAST – Episode 64

 - No one wanted to share their thoughts in family testimony meeting last week.
 That is data.
 It is just data.
 It is not a personal attack on me or on the truths we are teaching in our home.
 I will look at that data and Bry and I will figure out a different way to try it next time, for different results.

 - Ella was diagnosed this week with Juvenile Idiopathic Arthritis.
-I thought it was very interesting, as soon as the diagnosis was made, the doctor really nearly overwhelmed us with assurances that this is not due to something we have done wrong as parents, or diet or whatever.
+I thought it was very interesting, as soon as the diagnosis was made, the doctor really nearly overwhelmed us with assurances that this is not due to something we have done wrong as parents.
 We were told twice in a week’s time, by two medical personnel that this is not our fault.
 Interesting.
 We hadn’t taken it that way in the first place.
 But that must be a common reaction by parents.
 The message the doctor was giving us, essentially, was that this diagnosis is just data.
 It is data that they and we can use to help Ella improve her affected joint, right?

 - Jono didn’t want his green smoothie a few mornings ago.
 It wasn’t personal.
 It was just data.